cbeavis-frameworks/speech2code/README.md

 - WebSocket connections to OpenAI's Realtime API
 - ElevenLabs API for text-to-speech conversion
 - AVFoundation for audio processing and playback

+## How it Works

+1. The app listens for your voice input and converts it to text
+2. Text is sent to OpenAI for AI-powered responses
+3. Responses are streamed back in real-time with visual feedback
+4. The AI's response is converted to speech using ElevenLabs
+5. All interactions are displayed in a chat-like interface

+## Architecture

+Speech2Code uses a Model-View-ViewModel (MVVM) architecture:

+- **Models**: Define core data structures
+- **Views**: Handle UI presentation
+- **ViewModels**: Coordinate between models and services
+- **Services**: Manage external API interactions

+## Contributing

+Contributions to Speech2Code are welcome!
+Please feel free to submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Privacy